 Music education certification is possible for individuals who have been awarded bachelor degrees in music in areas other than music education.
 A minimum two-semester residency is required for music coursework, which includes music-major lessons, ensembles, and music education courses.
 To get started, interested individuals should do the following:

-Will the Music Education degree meet the educational requirements for the professional credential in the state or US territory you might choose to live during or after completing your UVU degree?
+Will the music education degree meet the educational requirements for the professional credentials in the state or US territory you live in during or after completing your UVU degree?
 Visit the UVU Professional Licensure website to learn more!

 Commercial Music